-Nothing as it Seems: An Interview
+Nothing as It Seems: An Interview

 “So, why have you decided to finally humor me?”
 I demand of him as he settles in front of me, piling his dark-socked feet onto the maple wood coffee table.
-He shrugs his shoulder, places a tuft of his beard between two fingers, and inhales deeply.
+He shrugs his shoulder, places a tuft of beard between two fingers, and inhales deeply.

 “I am telling you all this because honestly, I don’t believe that society will be around long enough to care.
 Five years ago I would have never spoke of it, but right now, the powers in control of politics, the government itself, and the social media are all too busy trying to ruin everyone to give a damn about what I have to say,” he explains in a manner-of-fact tone.